Bicycle lane road marking on a tarmac road with the sun shining in the background.

 While they're not always MoneySaving, your safety should come first:

 • A helmet – While it isn't a legal requirement, officially the Highway Code says you should wear a helmet.
-Yet the national sports body British Cycling and charity Cycling UK say it's a personal choice these days, but that if you're going to wear a helmet, you should always make sure it's correctly fitted.
+The national sports body British Cycling and charity Cycling UK say it's a personal choice these days, but that if you're going to wear a helmet, you should always make sure it's correctly fitted.

 • Bike lights – These are a legal requirement if you're cycling in the dark.